 Selecting the right virtual tour solution requires a clear understanding of your needs and resources.
 Consider the following questions:

 • Your Goals: What is the primary purpose of the tour?
-Is it for internal sharing, marketing a property, construction documentation, or training?
+Is it for marketing a property, construction documentation, or training?

 • Interactivity Level: Do you need more than simple navigation?
-Are features like embedded information, measurements, or BIM data required?
+Are features like embedded information or measurements required?

 A clear understanding of the available technologies is key to using them effectively for your goals.